Vancouver is considering hosting a Formula E race using electric cars - Port Alberni Valley News

 “The sector has been decimated by the pandemic with jobs lost and businesses shuttered.”

-If approved, the event is projected to generate 3,000 million jobs and $80 million in revenue.
+If approved, the event is projected to generate 3,000 jobs and $80 million in revenue.

-The three-day July conference would see two music concerts and a race grace the False Creek area – for which local tourism representatives, including those at BC Place, Rogers Arena and Science World have already pledged their support.
+The conference would also see music concerts and a race grace the False Creek area – for which tourism representatives including those at BC Place, Rogers Arena and Science World have already pledged support.

+The consideration comes nearly two decades after Vancouver saw its last Molson Indy held on the same very same grounds.

 OSS Group would cover the costs of hosting the event, as well as any traffic or management costs incurred by the city as a result.